pitt-cosmos/act-glitch-studies/README.md

 ## List of Routines
 Here is a list of written routines and their whereabouts
-- `eventloop.base.DataLoader`: useful for loading data.
+- `todloop.base.DataLoader`: useful for loading data.
 Retrieve the data in a folder and save it to a key.
-- `eventloop.tod.TODLoader`: useful for loading TOD data.
+- `todloop.tod.TODLoader`: useful for loading TOD data.
 TOD data will be saved in a given key.
-- `eventloop.tod.TODInfoLoader`: useful for retrieving tod info such as hour, PWV, field, etc.
+- `todloop.tod.TODInfoLoader`: useful for retrieving tod info such as hour, PWV, field, etc.
-- `eventloop.routines.SaveData`: useful for saving data.
+- `todloop.routines.SaveData`: useful for saving data.
 Take the data in a key and save it in a folder.
-- `eventloop.routines.Logger`: useful for debugging, simply print the variable inside a given key.
+- `todloop.routines.Logger`: useful for debugging, simply print the variable inside a given key.
-- `eventloop.filters.DurationFilter`: useful for filtering glitches by their duration.
+- `todloop.filters.DurationFilter`: useful for filtering glitches by their duration.
-- `eventloop.filters.PixelFilter`: useful for filtering glitches by the number of pixels affected
+- `todloop.filters.PixelFilter`: useful for filtering glitches by the number of pixels affected
-- `eventloop.filters.SpreadFilter`: filter tracks by their spreads.
+- `todloop.filters.SpreadFilter`: filter tracks by their spreads.
-- `eventloop.filters.NCosigFilter`: filter TODs by the number of coincident signals seen.
+- `todloop.filters.NCosigFilter`: filter TODs by the number of coincident signals seen.
-- `eventloop.filters.TrackLengthFilter`: filter tracks by their lengths.
+- `todloop.filters.TrackLengthFilter`: filter tracks by their lengths.
 - `compile_glitch_cuts.routines.CompileCuts`: compile cuts given a TOD.
 - `get_tracks.routines.GetTracks`: compile all tracks of a TOD and save to a key.
 - `get_tracks.routines.PlotTracks`: plot the tracks and save the plot in a folder.